glennr/blog/content/posts/vale-sh-vim-spellcheck.md

 lrwxrwxrwx 1 g g 39 Nov 12 17:51 styles/Vocab/Blog/accept.txt -> /home/g/.config/lvim/spell/en.utf-8.add
 ```

-Now if you mark a word as 'good' in neovim, Vale will accept it too.
+Now if you mark a word as 'good' in Neovim, Vale will accept it too.